S'informergotoResearchProjectSoutenir un projet

 © Mairie de Bernwiller

-JJ Henner’ House, Alsace: a painters’ inspiration
+JJ Henner’s House, Alsace: a painters’ inspiration

 Jean-Jacques Henner, a renowned 19th Century painter, constructed his house in Bernwiller, his native village.
 Owned by the municipality, the building is in a perilous state.
 It requires a major restoration to continue hosting the different local social and cultural association.